Looking to improve your family’s diet, but not sure how to pull it off on a budget? Consider these 5 ways to eat healthier on a budget.

 2. Scratch cooking

 If you’ve got the know-how and the motivation, cooking from scratch will save you a lot of money.
 A loaf of whole grain artisan bread costs about $4 a loaf.
 I can make it for about $1 at home.
-Making homemade pickles is worth it to me because we love the taste and picky Mom here loves that there is no food coloring or weird additives in the brine.
+When I can find pickling cucumbers at a decent price, making homemade pickles is worth it to me because we love the taste, and picky Mom here loves that there is no food coloring or weird additives in the brine.
 That makes cents.

 What can you make yourself instead of buying?